 Once your Git connection is set up we aim to keep lists of available suites and snippets up-to-date by synchronizing with your repo on a cadence of 5 minutes in the background.
 This lets us provide you with an up-to-date list of suites in the Manage suites screen and also when you are creating scripted test cases we can provide you with an up-to-date list of scripts to choose from.

 The 5 minute cadence may sometimes not be fast enough when you want to immediately work with a new suite or script from your repo that has just been pushed.
 You have the option of requesting an immediate synchronization from the Edit Git connection page.
 This will queue a fetch command that will be executed as soon as possible.
 A fetch command could take a while depending if a large amount of changes have been pushed to the repo since the last fetch.

-If your access to the Git repo is revoked (e.g. your account or credential is removed or disabled, or the repo is deleted) then DAI will not remove the Git connection, the cloned file-tree, or any suites that have been added.
-You will still be able to add new suites and select snippets to add to test cases while they are still present in DAI server's memory from the last synchronization.
-However, any attempt to execute a test configuration will certainly fail.
-The list of suites and snippets will be cleared on server restart and DAI will display warnings when you go to Manage or Edit your Git Connections, notifying you that your Git Connection is failing.
-Assuming your access revocation is permanent (it could just be as simple as your password expiring), you may choose to Delete the Git Connection, but be warned that this will delete your associated test cases, test results, and stored file paths to scripts.
+If your access to the Git repository is revoked (e.g. your account is removed or disabled) then DAI will not remove the Git connection, the cloned file-tree or any suites that have been added.
+Indeed you'll still be able to add new Suites and select Snippets to add to Test Cases as before.
+Any attempt to execute a Test Configuration will certainly fail and we will display warnings when you Manage or Edit your Git Connections.
+Assuming your access revocation is permanent (it could just be as simple as your password expiring), you may choose to Delete the Git Connection.